unicode-org/icu/docs/userguide/strings/unicodeset.md

 ## UnicodeSet Patterns

-UnicodeSet objects can be constructed from patterns in the notation defined in [Draft Unicode Technical Standard #61, Unicode Set Notation](https://www.unicode.org/reports/tr61/);
+UnicodeSet objects can be constructed from pattern strings using the notation defined in [Draft Unicode Technical Standard #61, Unicode Set Notation](https://www.unicode.org/reports/tr61/);
 see the [#Conformance] section for specifics.